 Apparently, dark-colored dogs sometimes have a difficult time getting adopted because they don’t photograph well.
-Statistically, black dogs generally take longer to get adopted and animal shelters often describe the phenomenon as Black Dog Syndrome or BDS.
+Statistically, black dogs generally take longer to get adopted.
+Animal shelters often describe the phenomenon as Black Dog Syndrome or BDS.

 To help these beautiful dogs shine, photographer Guinnevere Shuster of the Humane Society of Utah decided to photograph them against a black backdrop to let their facial features stand out and then added a splash of color by gluing a variety of plastic flowers to a paper crown.